 Praise and rejoicing are, of course, highly biblical, essential ingredients in emotional healing, but the same is true for expressing grief.
 The Bible’s full teaching is that bereaved Christians should grieve, but not as those who have no hope.

-1 Thessalonians 4:13 Brothers, we do not want you to be ignorant about those who fall asleep, or to grieve like the rest of men, who have no hope.
+1 Thessalonians 4:13 But we don’t want you to be ignorant, brothers, concerning those who have fallen asleep, so that you don’t grieve like the rest, who have no hope.

 Hope lessens grief, but it does not eliminate it.